 Please note the 5th pin is not as standard as the first 4.
 Be careful when using a 5-pin connector.
 Be sure the car wires match functions of the trailer.

 On the vehicle side, for electric brakes the blue wire goes to the brake controller.
-Many styles are available, so find one that works for your vehicle.
+Many styles of brake controllers are available, so find one that works for your vehicle.

-Case Example: To solve issues with tow vehicle wiring that is different from my trailer (for instance when a friend wants to borrow it), I simply have a short adapter that connects the 5-pin harness to a 4-pin vehicle and the trailer goes without brakes.
+Case Example: To solve issues for a tow vehicle wiring that is different from my trailer (for instance when a friend wants to borrow it), I simply have a short adapter that connects the 5-pin harness to a 4-pin vehicle and the trailer goes without brakes.
 It works because the trailer is not big or heavy — and lightly loaded it does not require brakes.
-I just tell the person borrowing it that the load capacity is 3000# (even though I know that’s without brakes because the true load capacity is 5000#.)
+I just tell the borrower the load capacity is 3000# (even though true capacity is 5000#.)
 Another way is to have an adapter that goes from the trailer 5-pin to a standard 7-pin (with 2 wires left blank).
 That way the trailer brakes are ready, if the tow vehicle has a 7-pin connector.

 Size: Don’t skimp on wire size for your brakes.
 For a single axle, 14 gage is good, but for tandem axles, use 12 gage wire.